ansys/pyansys-heart/README.rst

       # Activate the environment
       conda activate my-venv

-2. Install the project in your virtual environment, again specifying the right token:
+2. Install the project in your virtual environment, specifying the right token:

 .. code:: bash